Best Turntables and Record Players (2026)

 The What Hi-Fi?
 Awards 2025 Turntable of the Year.
 The 'RS' (Rega Special) upgrade adds a new high-pressure-laminate plinth with a brushed aluminum skin, making it significantly stiffer than the standard Planar 3 — "a halfway house between a Planar 3 and a Planar 6."
 Ships with the matched Neo MK2 PSU (electronic speed switching + fine adjustment), RB330 tonearm, and Rega Nd5 moving magnet cartridge.
 What Hi-Fi?: "rhythmically precise and dynamically exciting."
 Tom's Guide: "you're unlikely to find a turntable as good as this for under $2,000." [src1, src5]

-The only recommended option under $200 in this list.
+Historically the only sub-$200 recommended option in this category.
 Offers fully automatic belt-drive operation, Bluetooth (standard SBC, no aptX), and a built-in switchable preamp in a truly entry-level package.
 The included Dual Magnet cartridge is serviceable but non-upgradable in the same way VM95-series cartridges are.
+2026 price warning: Spring 2026 street price has drifted to ~$258 (from $179 MSRP) — at this price the AT-LP70XBT (~$318) with aptX Adaptive and upgradable VM95-series cartridge is the better-value step-up; the LP60XBT only makes sense if buyers can find it on sale closer to MSRP.
 Below $179, quality drops significantly — Crutchfield specifically warns against no-name suitcase turntables that damage records. [src7]

 Decision Logic